astromythica/astromythica.github.io/_drafts/DEVELOPMENT.md

+AstroMythica is your atlas to the cosmic unknown, charting the course of human endeavors in the boundless expanse of space.
+Dive into a compendium of celestial wonders, groundbreaking discoveries, and the intricate narratives that weave together the fabric of our interstellar future.

+---

+Today, the task involved structuring and conceptualizing content for AstroMythica, a visionary project aimed at creating an immersive and comprehensive encyclopedia.
+The goal of AstroMythica is to present a rich tapestry of fictional yet scientifically-grounded content, thematically centered around space, futurism, and elements of fantasy.
+The content is meticulously crafted to reflect a serious academic tone, ensuring that even though the subjects are fictional, they are presented with the depth and rigor of factual information.

+The specific requirements included devising and refining the categorical framework of the encyclopedia to ensure a logical and intuitive organization of content.
+This encompassed defining high-level sections such as Fauna, Flora, Events, Technology, Phenomena, Engineering, and Geography, as well as considering the addition or modification of sections to better encompass the breadth of the envisioned universe.
+Suggestions were made to include or redefine sections to cover cultural, societal, historical, and character-focused content, as well as to ensure that all possible life forms and their interactions are adequately represented.

+AstroMythica is envisioned as an authoritative resource, a portal to a meticulously crafted universe where every piece of information, every creature, event, and technological marvel is part of a larger narrative.
+It's designed not just to inform but to inspire and engage its audience, inviting them to embark on a journey through the uncharted realms of space and fantasy, and to participate in the ongoing saga of humanity's progress amidst the vast, enigmatic cosmos.
+The project is a blend of creativity, scientific curiosity, and narrative depth, aiming to create a living, breathing universe that feels as real and as detailed as our own.

+---

 Here are the specific requirements I am provided you today for creating an encyclopedia entry about the fictional creature, Cosmocetus Gigantus (Space Whale):

 1. **Create a Scientifically-Styled Encyclopedia Entry**: Write the entry in a scientific and formal tone, similar to what you would find in an academic or professional encyclopedia.